-There are four hydraulic lines on the harrow that must be connected to your tractor hydraulics.
-Two of these lines are for activating the main wings and tail.
-The other two are for activating the flip over wings.
+There are two hydraulic lines on the harrow that must be connected to your tractor hydraulics.
+These lines are for activating the main wings and tail.

-Once you have determined which lines control which set of cylinders, connect the matching pairs of hose to the hydraulic hookup on your tractor (you will require 2 hydraulic control to operate the cylinders for the harrow).
+Connect the pair of hoses to the hydraulic hookups on your tractor (you will require 1 hydraulic control to operate the cylinders for the harrow).
 Make sure that the quick coupler ends are clean to prevent contamination of your hydraulic system.